 Notes, homeworks, information, etc. will be posted on the class webpage.
-The class WEB-page will be accessible from my home page.
+The class webpage will be accessible from my home page as are previous years' if you want more old exams to solve.
 Material covered: (Some of the material, in particular Maximum Likelihood, is covered in Econometrics I. But in the past, almost all students clearly needed it covered again.)

-- Maximum Likelihood - Information matrix and estimation of the variance of the parameters. - You should be able to find the score, Hessian, ML-estimator, etc. for any (simple) model but, in particular, well known ones such as - Normal with regressors - Normal autoregressive - Normal moving average - Exponential - Bernoulli - Testing.
+- Maximum Likelihood - Information matrix and estimation of the variance of the parameters. - You should be able to find the score, Hessian, ML-estimator, etc. for any (simple) model but, in particular, well known ones such as: - Normal with regressors - Normal autoregressive - Normal moving average - Exponential - Bernoulli - Logit and Probit Models (univariate in detail, multivariate less detailed). - The Poisson Model.
+(If we have time.) - Testing.
 Likelihood Ratio, Wald, and ML tests.
 (In detail for the ML case.) - The Newton Algorithm.
-(Theory or practical examples.) - Logit and Probit Models (univariate in detail, multivariate less detailed). - The Poisson Model.
-Likelihood. - Panel data.
+(Theory or practical examples.) - Panel data.
 Fixed effects and Frisch-Waugh application to fixed effects (be aware that demeaning to remove more than one fixed effect is not correct in unbalanced panels).
 Bias of order $\frac{1}{T}$ in short dynamic panels in the absence of strict exogeneity. - Selectivity: ML and and Heckman correction (inverse Mill's ratio). - Duration models, briefly. - Systems of equations.
 SURE (including VAR), 2SLS, and (briefly) 3SLS.
 Make sure you can derive the results that SURE estimators are identical to equation-by-equation OLS when the regressors are identical using Kronecker products. - Clustering of standard errors.
-Know the basic formula and know the broad conclusions of the papers by Moulton and Bertrand, Dufflo, and Mullainathan. - Bootstrapping standard errors: simplest case.
-The parametric bootstrap.
+Know the basic formula and know the broad conclusions of the papers by Moulton and Bertrand, Dufflo, and Mullainathan.

-- Weak Instruments.
+- Bootstrapping standard errors: simplest case.
+The parametric bootstrap. - Weak Instruments.
 Know the Monte Carlo example of Nelson and Startz and the empirical issues with the Angrist-Krueger paper (or "Does compulsory school affect..".
 QJE 1991).
 Know the Stock et al. rule of thumb for first stage F-tests.
 Be ready to repeat the derivation on pp. 326-327 in the Davidson-MacKinnon book. - GMM estimation.
 The general setup of minimization problem.
 Wald testing, the J-test for overidentifying restrictions, the Likelihood Ratio type test (when is it valid?). - Non-parametric variance estimation.
 What is the Newey-West (Bartlett) kernel and how is it used.
 What is a "bandwidth?"